Invertible Toeplitz products, weighted norm inequalities, and A${}_p$ weights: Invertible Toeplitz products and weighted norm inequalities for the Fock projection.

 For any $\alpha > 0$ and any positive a.e. function $w$ on $\mathbb{C}^n$, let $\mathcal{L}_\alpha ^p (w)$ be the Banach space of all $f$ where $f(\cdot) e^{- \frac{\alpha}{2} |\cdot|^2} \in L^p(\mathbb{C}^n, w dv)$.
 Furthermore, we will let $\mathcal{L}_\alpha ^p$ denote $\mathcal{L}_\alpha ^p (w)$ when $w$ is the constant $\left(p \alpha/ 2 \pi\right)^n$.
 It is well known (see \cite{JPR}) that the orthogonal projection $P_\alpha $ from $\mathcal{L}_\alpha ^2$ onto the Fock space $F_\alpha ^2 $ is given by where $d\mu_\alpha$ is the Gaussian measure

 In this section, we will first state and prove weighted norm inequalities for the Fock projection $P_\alpha$, and then use these weighted norm inequalities to characterize bounded and invertible Toeplitz products $T_f T_{\overline{g}}$ on the Fock space $F_\alpha ^p$ for $p > 1$ when $f$ and $g$ are entire.
-In particular, as was stated in introduction, we will show that $T_f T_{\overline{g}}$ is bounded if and only if $f = e^P$ for a linear polynomial $P$ on $\mathbb{C}^n$ and $g = C e^{-P}$ for some $c \in \mathbb{D}$.
+In particular, as was stated in the introduction, we will show that $T_f T_{\overline{g}}$ is bounded if and only if $f = e^P$ for a linear polynomial $P$ on $\mathbb{C}^n$ and $g = c e^{-P}$ for some $c \in \mathbb{C}$ (assuming neither $f$ nor $g$ vanish on $\mathbb{C}^n$).
 Furthermore, as was mentioned in the introduction, although this result (with a simpler proof) has recently appeared in \cite{CPZ}, our methods most likely easily generalize to a wide class of weighted Fock spaces.

 Let $Q_r (z)$ be the cube in $\mathbb{C}^n$ with center $z$ and side length $r > 0$.
 Let A${}_{p, r} $ denote the class of weights $w$ on $\mathbb{C}^n$ where for some $0 < C_r < \infty$.

 \begin{theorem} The following are equivalent for any weight $w$ on $\mathbb{C}^n$ and any $\alpha > 0$: \begin{enumerate} \item[(a)] $w \in \text{A}_{p, r}$ for some $r > 0$. \item[(b)] $H_\alpha$ is bounded on $L^p(\mathbb{C}^n, w \, dv)$. \item[(c)] $P_\alpha$ is bounded on $\mathcal{L}_\alpha^p (w)$ \item[(d)] $w \in \text{A}_{p, r}$ for all $r > 0$. \end{enumerate}